Enter your keyword

 • Nuremberg Transport Museum

 Nuremberg has enough attractions and things to do to fill out your itinerary.
 It provides you with a glimpse of its culture and modern and ancient history.
+You can also choose from one of the free walking tours in Germany.
+Doing so allows you to hear local stories and gain knowledge about a place from a guide.
 A lot of people visit to learn more about World War II and the Nazi Party.

 Getting around Nuremberg